35 Best Things to Do in Yellowstone National Park

 Elevation Gain: ~1,300 ft. / 396 m

-I personally prefer hiking Bunsen Peak as a late evening/ sunset hike, which not only makes for a much cooler hike up to the summit, but I find that the panoramic views from the top are much more beautiful when the light isn’t so harsh on the surrounding landscape.
+All that aside, I prefer Bunsen Peak as a late evening or even a sunset hike, which I say because this time of day not only makes for a much cooler hike up to the summit, but also because the beautiful views from the top are much better when the light isn’t so harsh on the surrounding landscape as it is during the midday hours.

 Read My Separate Post: Bunsen Peak Trail

-This one-of-a-kind e-bike tour allows you to explore what I consider to be one of the most beautiful parts of Yellowstone National Park: the Swan Lake Flats and the areas surrounding Bunsen Peak.
+This one-of-a-kind e-bike tour out of Gardner, Montana, is a fun and beautiful way to explore what I often consider to be one of the most beautiful parts of Yellowstone National Park, specifically the Swan Lake Flats and the areas surrounding Bunsen Peak and Mammoth Hot Springs!

-Additionally, there is no hassle to transport the e-bikes to and from the park yourself, as the company will meet you inside of Yellowstone!
+Some of these include riding through the Golden Gate, exploring Osprey Falls, and circling around the base of Bunsen Peak, and the best part is that there’s no hassle transporting the e-bikes to and from the park, as the company will meet you inside of Yellowstone!

 33. Mammoth Hot Springs